How to Start an HOA: The Comprehensive Guide

 - A welcome packet – New homeowners get an introduction to the community with a welcome packet.
 It’s a great place to include information on how they can access amenities, and encourage them to read over the CC&Rs.

 As homeowner association experts, we strongly recommend that you develop your HOA website immediately after the board is elected and the ink is dry on the bylaws.
 Your website will make the difference between having a successful HOA in which residents invest their trust, and having a poor HOA with rampant miscommunication and dissatisfaction.
-Visit Hoampage.com/get-started to register for your free Hoampage account.
-That’s right, it’s free!
+Visit PagePerPage.com/Get-Started to set up your community website.
+The first year is always free!